SaraParvizi/rocket-launch-success-prediction/README.md

 Observed how thrust, fuel consumption, and acceleration impact the rocket’s ability to successfully boost.

 Generated visualizations showing altitude, velocity, and acceleration trends, providing clear insights into flight behavior.
+✅ Project Status

+The project is complete and ready for review.